Swedish Prime Minister tries to convince Turkey to join NATO - ExBulletin

 NATO Secretary General Jens Stoltenberg last week sought to strengthen the hand of the new candidates by personally traveling to Ankara to plead their case.

-Stoltenberg pointed out that Sweden and Finland agreed to concessions in June, including responding to Turkey’s request to deport or extradite terror suspects.
+Stoltenberg pointed out that Sweden and Finland had agreed to concessions in June, including responding to Turkey’s request for the expulsion or extradition of “terrorist suspects”.

 The Kurds and the War Against ISIS